Vurv78/expression2-public-e2s/README.md

   1. Follow the instructions in the written e2 if there are any.
   2. Enjoy, all the functions will appear red as if the e2 doesn't recognize them but it'll work.
   2a.
 If there aren't, just read the code to see what it does or make an issue to this github.
-### Please, let me know if you encounter any bugs with my e2s.